heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-20-wiki-wiki-fresh.md

 # Usage

-1. To get started, [add a new wilki page](https://docs.github.com/en/github/building-a-strong-community/adding-or-editing-wiki-pages) to the wiki section of your GitHub repository.
+1. [Add a new wilki page](https://docs.github.com/en/github/building-a-strong-community/adding-or-editing-wiki-pages) to the wiki section of your GitHub repository.
 2. Just like your git repository, you can also `clone` and [edit your wiki pages locally](https://docs.github.com/en/github/building-a-strong-community/adding-or-editing-wiki-pages#adding-or-editing-wiki-pages-locally) like this:

    ```bash